-Additionally, we will continue to seek to maintain and improve our existing business performance with capital expenditures and, potentially, acquisitions that meet our rate of return requirements.
+One of our primary goals is to improve the cash flows from our existing business activities.
+Additionally, we will continue to seek to maintain and improve our existing business performance with capital expenditures and, potentially, acquisitions and other investments that support achievement of our business strategies.
 Acquisitions may be made for either cash or stock consideration, or a combination of both.